TonyGravagno/destructure-adopted/README.md

 # Typescript Destructure Plugin

+## Adoption

+This is Tony Gravagno.
+I'm not sure if I'll be able to do anything with this plugin.
+It seems valuable but hasn't been updated in 4 years.
+Unfortunately it's broken in current VSCode.
+My near-term goal is to see if it can be simply patched with dependency updates in order to restore it.
+If not, I'll try to look deeper.

+The author hasn't been active in a long time.
+Given the situtation in Russia (his profile leads to a university in Moscow) it's sadly possible that he is no longer able to maintain software.
+So for now I'm adopting the project.
+If he comes back he is absolutely welcome to take anything developed here.
+If nothing happens here, we have neither gained nor lost any more than what we had.

+## Original Introduction

 This [TypeScript Language Service Plugin](https://github.com/Microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin) provides a set of source actions that simplify object destructuring as well as folding specific properties in rest operator.
 Also available as an [extension for VSCode](https://marketplace.visualstudio.com/items?itemName=tusaeff.vscode-typescript-destructure-plugin).

 *🚧 Warning: this package is now in alpha stage, so it may contain formatting bugs.
 Please file an issue if you encounter any strange behavior 💜 🚧*